ctron/hono-simulator/openshift/README.md

 **Note:** By default the simulators (HTTP and MQTT) will have zero (0) replicas.
 You will need to scale them up in order to generate some load.

+## Tweaking Hono default settings

+The default limitation on the Hono device registry may not be sufficient for registering a larger number of devices.
+You can raise the limit be executing the following command:

+    oc env -n hono dc/hono-service-device-registry HONO_REGISTRY_SVC_MAX_DEVICES_PER_TENANT=10000